nih-cfde/c2m2/draft-C2M2_specification_with_Levels/README.md

 _Build the black (core entity) and blue (containment relationship) tables shown in the diagram below.
 We'll give you copies of the gold tables to include with your submission: you'll reference IDs from these tables in the (blue and black) tables you're building directly.
-Once you've built the core entity and containment tables, the green tables can be built automatically using our [term-scanner script](../draft-C2M2_external_CV_term_table_generator_script/build_term_tables.py), which will collect all relevant CV terms used throughout your tables and will create the
+Once you've built the core entity tables, the green tables can be built automatically using our [term-scanner script](../draft-C2M2_external_CV_term_table_generator_script/build_term_tables.py), which will collect all relevant CV terms used throughout your tables and will create the